HouzuoGuo/laitos/doc/Web service: Twilio telephone SMS hook.md

 Regarding laitos configuration:
 - Make sure to choose a very secure URL for both call and SMS endpoints, it is the only way to secure this web service!
-- Under `HTTPBridges`, double check that `MaxLength` of `LintText` is set to a reasonable number below 1000, otherwise if laitos sends an exceedingly large SMS response, Twilio will break apart the response into multiple SMS segments, and charge you for all segments!
-Consider turning on all compression routines in `LintText` to further reduce cost.
+- Under `HTTPFilters`, double check that `MaxLength` of `LintText` is set to a reasonable number below 1000, otherwise if laitos sends an exceedingly large SMS response, Twilio will break apart the response into multiple SMS segments, and charge you very high fees for sending all segments!
+Also, consider turning on all compression routines in `LintText` to further reduce cost.

 Regarding Twilio configuration:
 - Usage of HTTPS is mandatory in web hook, your laitos web server must be serving HTTPS traffic using a valid TLS